cubasve/Hangman/README.md

 Next Steps: Planned future enhancements
-- Multi-player game: instead of just a single player, this game could include multiple, which makes things more fun.
+- Multi-player game: Instead of just a single player, this game could include multiple, which makes things more fun.
 - More categories: The current categories of the game are limited to food.
 Having more variety appeals to more potential users.
 - Incorporate phrases: Only words were used in this current version of the game.
 Using phrases makes the game more difficult and fun.
 - User can guess the entire word/phrase if they choose to: Instead of guessing one character at a time until all characters are filled up, if the player knows the phrase beforehand, they can type in their guess for the entire word/phrase.